cezarypiatek/cezarypiatek.github.io/src/content/post/why-i-dont-use-mediatr-for-cqrs/index.md

 But this is more like with the nail and hammer - "if you have a hammer everything looks like a nail".
 If the pattern consists of four interfaces and we need to create them anyway to used a library that should provide them, what is the benefit?

-Let's talk about this famous separation and why is that important.
-Keeping a separate interfaces for commands and queries have the following benefits:
-- it's easier to verify and enforce if a given operation obeys the rules of the category to which it belongs.
-If you see that a given handler implements ICommandHandler or IQueryHandler it's easier to spot problems like
-- modifying data in query handler
-- committing transaction in query handler
-- returning modified data from the command handler.

-Keeping a separate interfaces for commands and queries dispatcher have the following benefits:
-- you can add very easily caching to queries
-- you can block commands based on the user claims or environments
-- you can enforce readonly UOW for query sides and with write mode for commands.

 Ofc you can achieve all of that by adding some extra code when you are using MediatR but this will end up in fighting with library.
 When you have a separated interfaces for each side, implementing this kind of behavior is much easier and natural.